Netflix/metaflow-docs/docs/metaflow/debugging.md

 ## Debugging your Flow code using an IDE

 If anything fails in your code, Metaflow prints out the normal Python stack trace showing the line of code that caused the error.
-Typically, this error message provides enough information so you can fix the code using your favorite editor.
+Typically, this error message provides enough information so that you can fix the code using your favorite editor.

 Alternatively, you can use a built-in debugger available in many modern IDEs.
 Since Metaflow uses subprocesses to launch steps, the IDE may need some additional configuration to handle this properly.
 We detail the configuration for two popular IDEs here.
 Other IDEs may also work similarly - let us know and we can add information about your favorite tool.